 Make Your Baby Hair a Part of Your Look

 With the above tricks in mind, styling your baby hairs should prove much more manageable.
 But sometimes your hair has a mind of its own and does what it wants no matter the work you put into it, and that's okay!
 Instead of slicking them back and hiding them out of the way all the time, embrace your baby hairs from time to time by making them a focal point of your look.
 For instance, style your baby hair with undone messy curls that are loosely tied in a braid, bun, or ponytail.
 A messy braid will allow you to twist and conceal stray baby hairs without having to use any products—the wispy hairs instead will just look like a part of the style.
-Or, wear your hair pulled back to put your baby hairs on display, like Rihanna's half-up style shown here.
-Rihanna’s baby hairs look amazing slicked down and paired with a half-pony, but you could also try a bun, a high ponytail, or another cool updo as well.
+Or, wear your hair pulled back to put your baby hairs on display.
+Baby hairs look amazing slicked down and paired with a half-pony, but you could also try a bun, a high ponytail, or another cool updo as well.